Katherine-Holland/running/README.md

 The target audience are both people new to trail running and those with trail running experience.
 The audience for trail running holidays is usually mixed, however, more women tend to sign up to holidays and the site reflects this, with images of groups of people and women represented in the images presented.

 # Planning
-I created ERD diagrams and planned the site layout.
 I used Balsamiq to create wireframes.
 I then created a Repository in GitHub and set up GitHub Issues and created a Kanban Board following an Agile methodology.
 The steps are below:

 ## Creating a Repo in GitHub
 At the start of the project, I created a repository in GitHub.
 These are the steps I followed: